revised 11/16/2011 and 7/27/2019

-Update: This article is out-of-date as of tax law changes effective January 1, 2014.
+Update: This article was out-of-date as of tax law changes effective January 1, 2014.
 See “18 Things Small Businesses Must Know About Health Reimbursement Arrangements (HRAs)” for the 2014 rules.
+Now the rules changed again in 2019 and in a sense ‘reverted’ so some of the former points of the article are applicable again so that is the reason for the second revision.

 Health reimbursement arrangements (HRAs) are now the plan of choice for innovative small businesses that provide health coverage to employees.
 Besides the obvious reason that they save money for the business, there are many other reasons why these plans are likely to become commonplace as more businesses learn about them.
 These plans first showed up on the national radar screen last summer after the IRS issued several favorable tax clarifications.
 In recent months, a handful of benefits providers have been promoting the HRA plans and, surprisingly, some large health insurance carriers are even advertising these plans.
 HRAs are independent of health insurance and generally reduce the amount of money spent on health insurance.
 Here are some of reasons why these new health plans are better than small group health plans of the past.